MicrosoftDocs/cpp-docs/docs/cpp/rvalue-reference-declarator-amp-amp.md

 }
 ```

-## Properties of Rvalue References
+## Properties of rvalue references

 **You can overload a function to take an lvalue reference and an rvalue reference.**